Dan J. Harkey

 • A hostile court system that seems to hate successful capitalists.

-If you successfully navigate the maze, the government encourages criminals to steal your profits, thereby rendering the entire enterprise parasitic at its core and virtually guaranteed to fail.
+If you successfully navigate the maze, the government encourages criminals to steal your profits, thereby rendering the entire enterprise parasitic at its core and virtually ensuring its failure.

 I am bringing up the current national crisis of invited criminal behavior because it is on the mind of every lender in the U.S. Lending and civil behavior go hand in hand.
 Promoting illegal activity, including overlooking packs of teenagers wreaking havoc and hostile and destructive gangs pursuing geopolitical rioting, has devastating consequences.
 They are not peaceful protestors; they are criminal gangsters and thugs who feel entitled.